 Since it’s a cloud-based number, you and your team members don’t need to buy additional devices.
 You can easily share your new number with customers and vendors and route their calls to your remote employees.

-Download Chalkboard and start your 14-day free trial and improve the productivity and work-life balance of your remote employees.
+Download Chalkboard and start your free trial and improve the productivity and work-life balance of your remote employees.

 A must-have checklist for entrepreneurs planning to start remote-based businesses in 2022